gpedro/we-theme-accounts-perfis/README.md

-# we-theme-accounts-default
+# Tema do projeto perfis.atencaobasica.org.br

-We.js accounts default theme see it working on: [accounts.wejs.org](accounts.wejs.org)
+We.js accounts default theme see it working on: [perfis.atencaobasica.org.br](perfis.atencaobasica.org.br)

 ## development